 If you develop a cultivar/hybrid, it is wise to send pups to other growers in other parts of the state or country to see if they maintain the same growing characteristics as your cultivar/hybrid.
 Or are your findings a product of your environment?
 If the same characteristics continue to appear, and its pups display the same characteristic, then we can start to build an argument for a new cultivar or hybrid.
 But this takes years and should not be done hastily.

 To use this cross index, identify the first species in the left column and move right until you find the cross and the name of the hybrid when known.

-List of common platycerium hybrids and their cross
+List of common platycerium hybrids, or cultivars, and their cross

 |11||No mame yet||Madagascariense||Quadridichotomum|

 |23||No name yet *||Diversifolium||Stemaria|

 |26||No name yet *||